 Testosterone- the single word biological explanation accompanying the classic “Boys will be boys” slogan, oft-repeated as a rationalization for everything from mischief to bullying to violence to world wars.

 The sex hormone, occurring both in men and women (albeit in a much larger quantity in men) has been commonly linked to aggression, particularly male aggression.
-Often described as “the essence of maleness” (which sounds like an aftershave name), age-old folklore would have you believing that this exclusive potion is responsible for strength, heroism, map-reading skills, and “locker room talk”.
+Often described as “the essence of maleness” (which sounds like an aftershave name), age-old folklore would have you believing that this exclusive potion is responsible for strength, heroism, jar-opening skills, and “locker room talk”.

 This is your brain on T.